Conductors’ Institute Faculty

 DR. Lois Ferrari

-As Music Director of the Austin Civic Orchestra, Dr. Ferrari was recently named 1st Runner-Up for the 2012 American Prize in Community Orchestra Conducting.
-Judge David Katz remarked that her “…conducting style is reminiscent of the great Margaret Hillis.”
-In 2010, Dr. Ferrari was also honored as the first woman to conduct an orchestral performance at the Long Center for the Performing Arts (Austin).
+As Music Director of the Austin Civic Orchestra, Dr. Ferrari was named 1st Runner-Up in 2012 and Finalist in 2014 for American Prize in Community Orchestra Conducting.
+Judge David Katz remarked that “…she reminds me of the eminent Margaret Hillis.”
+In 2010, the Maestra was also honored as the first woman to conduct an orchestral performance at the Long Center for the Performing Arts in Austin.

-A graduate of the Eastman School of Music, where she received a Doctor of Musical Arts degree in Conducting, Dr. Ferrari received a full doctoral fellowship and was appointed Assistant Conductor of the renowned Eastman Wind Ensemble.
+A graduate of the Eastman School of Music, where she received a Doctor of Musical Arts degree in Conducting, Maestra Ferrari received a full doctoral fellowship and was appointed Assistant Conductor of the renowned Eastman Wind Ensemble.
 She also earned a Master of Music degree in Conducting and a Bachelor of Music degree with a double major in Performance and Music Education from the Ithaca College School of Music.
-Her principal teachers were Donald Hunsberger, Rodney Winther, David Effron, and Donald Neuen.
+Her principal teachers were Donald Hunsberger, Rodney Winther, David Effron, and Pamela Gearhart.

 MR. Peter Bay